 - Develop critical skills for evaluating and articulating ethical and philosophical claims, arguments, and goals frequently found in medical and biomedical research literature and policies.

-- Formulate, present, and defend ethical positions on a bioethical issue and to be able to communicate these ideas and conclusions effectively.
+- Formulate, present, and defend ethical positions on a global health/bioethical issue and to be able to communicate these ideas and conclusions effectively.

-- Cultivate networking skills, and foster contacts with academics, healthcare professionals, policy decision makers, bioethicists, and lawyers, among others.
+- Cultivate networking skills, and foster contacts with academics, healthcare professionals, policy decision makers, bioethicists, and lawyers, from allover the world.